Douglas Mawson: General

 Soon after news of the disastrous Far Eastern expedition broke, Mawson's decision to put such a large amount of their essential provisions on one sledge was criticised.
 Mark Pharoah, researcher and curator of the Mawson Collection at the South Australian Museum, said that since the release of his journals and other expedition records, historians have questioned his navigational and leadership abilities, and criticised his risk-taking.
 J. Gordon Hayes was critical of the three men not using skis.

-His image appeared on several postage stamps of the Australian Antarctic Territory: 5 pence (1961), 5 pence (1961), 27 cents and 75 cents (1982), 10 cents (2011), 45 cents (1999).
+His image appeared on several postage stamps of the Australian Antarctic Territory: 5 pence (1961), 5 pence (1961), 27 cents and 75 cents (1982), 10 cents (2011) and 45 cents (1999).

 In 1979 the Australian Academy of Science established the Mawson Lecture.

 The centenary of Mawson's birth was celebrated in 1982, which included the Fourth International Symposium on Antarctic Earth Sciences being held at the University of Adelaide, with the proceedings dedicated to him, held in August.
 The symposium was brought forward two years and held in Adelaide to mark the occasion.

 In 1983 the Douglas Mawson chair of geology was established at the University of Adelaide.
 As of 2024, Professor Alan Collins held the post.

-His image appeared from 1984 to 1996 on the first Australian one hundred-dollar note, and in 2012 on a $1 coin issued within the "Inspirational Australians" series.
+His image appeared from 1984 to 1996 on the first Australian one-hundred-dollar note, and in 2012 on a $1 coin issued within the "Inspirational Australians" series.

 One of Mawson's students at the University of Adelaide was Reg Sprigg, who discovered Precambrian fossils when assessing an old mine site in the Ediacara Hills in 1946.
 His discovery led to other geologists defining a new geological period, the Ediacaran, for the first time in over 100 years, which was officially ratified by the IUGS in 2004.
 Sprigg co-founded, with his wife Griselda, the Arkaroola Wilderness Sanctuary, and named his son Douglas after his former mentor.
 Doug Sprigg continues to run the sanctuary as of 2024.